allecsc/Stremio-Kai/README.md

 #### ⚙️ Configuration Magic

-This script has no `.conf` file. **You configure it by editing your profiles in `mpv.conf`**.
+This script has no `.conf` file, but it's still easy to configure.
+A **configuration table** has been placed at the very top of the `profile-manager.lua` file.

+You can easily tweak the script's core logic without digging through the code:
+* Add a new language for detection.
+* Change the 40-minute duration threshold.
+* Add new keywords to look for in chapter or subtitle titles.

+Of course, the main way to configure is still by editing your profiles in `mpv.conf`.
+The script simply acts as the intelligent switch for the settings you've already defined.

 Want your `[anime]` profile to be brighter?
 Edit `[anime]` in `mpv.conf`.
 Want your `[hdr]` profile to use different tone-mapping?
 Edit `[hdr]`.
 The script simply acts as the intelligent switch for the settings you've already defined.

-Power users can also edit the logic directly in the `.lua` file (e.g., add new languages, change the resolution cutoff).

 #### 🤔 How It Actually Works